Snapchat/KeyDB-docs/docs/haproxy.md

 # If you have a password you will have to include it here and set the same for both nodes.

 # Note that in a common master-replica setup you will "expect string role:master" to vaildate you are only sending traffic to the healthy master
-# With Active-rep, you will "expect string role:acitve-replica" as that is the role when in active-rep mode.
+# With Active-rep, you will "expect string role: active-replica" as that is the role when in active-rep mode.
 Understanding this concept of getting data and
 # health checking you can probe for other info if needed.

 listen mykeydb